LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: The dataset

 \subsection{Annotations}

-Annotations are made manually with VGG Image Annotator (VIA) \cite{dutta2019vgg} by a group of people using polygon shape.
+Annotations are made manually with VGG Image Annotator (VIA) \cite{dutta2019vgg} by a group of people using polygon shape and polyline (only for narrow roads) as shown in Figure~\ref{fig:road}.
 Firstly we split every image into $2500\times2500$~px tiles for convenience.
 Tiles do not overlap, so the last tile in every row and all tiles in the last row are a little smaller.
-To provide high-quality dataset, we implemented a rigorous procedure, so annotations are fine.
+To provide a high-quality dataset, we implemented a rigorous procedure, so annotations are rather fine.
 A second person reviewed every finished tile.
-Due to limitations of VIA, all annotations close enough to the edge of the tile are auto snapped to it.
-After that, all results were merged, and the segmentation mask was generated for each image, as shown in Fig.~\ref{fig:mask}.
+After that, all results were merged, and the segmentation mask was generated for each image, as shown in Figure~\ref{fig:mask}.
+The road mask was created by replacing a polyline with a polygon shape with fixed thickness.